m-yamazoe/documentation/saas/configuration_management/chef.rst

 hosted and private versions of Chef.

-Object Store is a simple script-based Configuration Management System that allows you to upload custom scripts into a cloud storage account, groups scripts into personalities, and automatically download and run the scripts when a new server is launched in your cloud account.
+Object Store is a simple script-based Configuration Management System that allows you to upload custom scripts into a cloud storage account, group scripts into personalities, and automatically download and run the scripts when a new server is launched in your cloud account.